NxPKG/khulnasoft-docs/content/stream/getting-analytics/fetching-bulk-analytics.md

 2. Grab the last video UID from the response from the first query
 3. Call next query by specifying uid_gt property and set it to the last video UID.
 This will return the next set of videos

-For more on pagination, refer to the [Cloudflare GraphQL Analytics API docs](/analytics/graphql-api/features/pagination/).
+For more on pagination, refer to the [Khulnasoft GraphQL Analytics API docs](/analytics/graphql-api/features/pagination/).

 ## Limitations